section-engineering-education/engineering-education/content/articles/custom-transformer/index.md

 published: true
 url: /custom-transformer/
 title: Creating a Custom Data Transformer using Scikit-Learn
-description: In this article we will discuss building custom data transformers using scikit-learn and look at an example to implement the same.
+description: In this article we will discuss building custom data transformers using Scikit-Learn and look at an example to implement the same.
 Data preprocessing is a crucial part in machine learning.
-We will implement a scikit-learn pipeline and integrate the transformer into the pipeline and look at its various methods available.
+We will implement a Scikit-Learn pipeline and integrate the transformer into the pipeline and look at its various methods available.
 author: terrence-aluda
 date: 2021-06-16T00:00:00-18:00
 topics: [Machine Learning]